comomac/shin-kamishibai/README.md

 A basic manga reader in browser, server hosted in remote pc.
 This comes with browser client and server.

-Written in Go language, with zero dependency and portability and support widest variety of devices in mind (so no fancy HTML5).
+Written in Go language, with zero dependency and portability and support widest variety of devices in mind (so no fancy HTML5 and no javascript either).

 This is a continuation of my previous project kamishibai.